 Gena Lovett is the vice president of Operations for Defense, Space & Security.
-She sets the strategic direction for operations for the $30 billion business and leads the nearly 10,000 employees who manufacture Boeing’s range of defense and space products.
+She sets the strategic direction for operations for the business and leads the employees who manufacture Boeing’s range of defense and space products.
 Since joining the company in 2015, Lovett has worked to streamline and standardize how BDS builds its products and how Operations coordinates with other divisions, including Engineering, Supplier Management and Environment, Health and Safety.
 Under her direction, BDS Operations is focused on developing a high-performance culture that empowers employees to prevent problems and innovate improvements that will enable the organization to achieve manufacturing excellence.

 Lovett also serves as deputy leader of the Boeing Operations Leadership Team (BOLT).
 The BOLT is responsible for encouraging the use of common metrics, systems and processes, as well as the replication of best practices throughout Boeing.